atc0005/check-statuspage/README.md

 #### Command definition

-The snippet below represents a command definition file where three commands are defined for
+The command definition file below defines three commands.
+Each command explicitly excludes "OK" components in order to keep the output manageable.
+Remove the `omit-ok` flag if you wish to use the built-in components output limit to control the number of components emitted.

 ```shell
 # /etc/nagios-plugins/config/statuspage-components.cfg